 If you were sexually abused as a child, it is never too late to seek help.
 You deserve to heal and live a happy and fulfilling adult life free from the traumas of your history.
-At Veritas Counseling Center, the therapist has over 35 years of clinical expertise and is highly skilled at creating a safe and nurturing environment that allows clients to heal from childhood sexual abuse and move forward in their adult lives.
-The therapist is also a survivor herself, and as a result of her own healing, she gently and appropriately blends together her personal recovery with her professional training and skill in a way that allows clients to safely and effectively heal and move beyond survival mode.
+At Veritas Counseling Center, the former therapist had over 40 years of clinical expertise and was highly skilled at creating a safe and nurturing environment that allowed clients to heal from childhood sexual abuse and move forward in their adult lives.
+The therapist was also a survivor herself, and as a result of her own healing, she gently and appropriately blended together her personal recovery with her professional training and skill in a way that allowed clients to safely and effectively heal and move beyond survival mode.

-Individual, group, couples’ and family therapy are all available as appropriate in each individual case.
-In addition, occasional weekend intensive workshops and retreats are offered for survivors.
-To be added to the mailing list for information about upcoming weekend intensive workshops and retreats sign up using the form on the retreat page.
+Individual, group, couples’ and family therapy were all available as appropriate in each individual case.
+In addition, occasional weekend intensive workshops and retreats were offered for survivors.

-Treatment includes psycho-educational techniques designed to teach clients about specific symptoms and strategies for dealing with triggers, flashbacks, dissociation, emotional flooding, emotional numbing, etc., and also knowledge and tools for developing healthy coping skills, healthy sexuality, and healthy relationships.
-Various treatment methods utilized may include cognitive therapy techniques, imagery, inner child work, gestalt parts work and empty chair work, psychodrama techniques, transactional analysis education and skill building, art therapy, EMDR, Thought Field Therapy (TFT), various methods from DBT, and other trauma resolution techniques.
-When appropriate, adjunctive Equine Assisted Psychotherapy is also available.
+Treatment included psycho-educational techniques designed to teach clients about specific symptoms and strategies for dealing with triggers, flashbacks, dissociation, emotional flooding, emotional numbing, etc., and also knowledge and tools for developing healthy coping skills, healthy sexuality, and healthy relationships.
+Various treatment methods utilized included cognitive therapy techniques, imagery, inner child work, gestalt parts work and empty chair work, psychodrama techniques, transactional analysis education and skill building, art therapy, EMDR, Thought Field Therapy (TFT), various methods from DBT, Somatic Experiencing® (SE) and other trauma resolution techniques.
+When appropriate, adjunctive Equine Assisted Psychotherapyi wa also available.

-The therapist at Veritas Counseling Center is also an author and offers free recovery tips for survivors as well as messages of hope from recovering survivors.
-For this month's tips, or to post your own message of hope, visit www.survivorssuggestions.com
+The therapist at Veritas Counseling Center is also an author and offered free recovery tips for survivors as well as messages of hope from recovering survivors.
+For more information visit www.survivorssuggestions.com